PSU-ICDS/icds_docs/docs/software/containers.md

 This seamless binding means you can read and write files directly between your containerized application and your standard HPC storage locations.

-## Module Conflicts and Environment
+## Module conflicts and environment

 When using containers, be aware of potential **module conflicts** with the host system:

-- **Do not load environment modules on the host (Roar) that are intended to be used _inside_ the container.**
+!!! warning Do not load environment modules on the host (Roar) that are intended to be used _inside_ the container.
-- This can lead to unexpected errors or the use of unintended or unexpected software versions.
+    This can lead to unexpected errors or the use of unintended or unexpected software versions.

-	- For example, if you load an **R** module on the host system, the host's **R library path** will often be exposed to and prioritized by the container, overriding the container's built-in R libraries.
+	For example, if you load an **R** module on the host system, the host's **R library path** will often be exposed to and prioritized by the container, overriding the container's built-in R libraries.

+!!! tip "Use `module purge` to avoid unintended conflicts
-- **Best Practice:** Run a `module purge` in your batch script _before_ starting the container to ensure a clean host environment.
+    Run a `module purge` in your batch script _before_ starting the container to ensure a clean host environment.

-## Containers with Slurm and MPI
+## Containers with Slurm

-**Running a Non-MPI Container**
+### Running non-MPI containers

 The apptainer run or apptainer exec command is used directly in your Slurm batch script.